What is the Best Wood Grain Filler for Cabinets? (2023)

 In terms of aesthetics, the filler color greatly affects how the wood finally turns out.
 A transparent grain filler gives the impression of greater depth when used on open-grained wood.

-The CrystaLac we listed may be colored with any water- or alcohol-soluble dye, allowing for endless possibilities for creative creations.
+The CrystaLac on this list may be colored with any water- or alcohol-soluble dye, allowing for endless possibilities for creative creations.

 Amount